Skip to content

 Chapter 1: Introduction and System Architecture

 Intelligent Unmanned Systems (IUS), as an interdisciplinary integration of cutting-edge technologies—including artificial intelligence, machine vision, and swarm intelligence—serve as a concentrated embodiment of contemporary technological advancement.
-This chapter systematically reviews the foundational theoretical framework and control principles of intelligent unmanned systems, introduces the basic architecture of the RflySim toolchain, and outlines the assembly and calibration process of a multi-rotor drone, laying a solid theoretical and conceptual foundation for your subsequent in-depth learning.
+This chapter systematically reviews the foundational theoretical framework and control principles of intelligent unmanned systems, introduces the basic architecture of the RflySim toolchain, and, taking multi-rotor drones as an example, outlines their assembly and debugging procedures, laying a solid theoretical and conceptual foundation for your subsequent in-depth learning.

 1.1 Background and Theory